Common Skin Lesions & Removal Options

 This method gently shaves and flattens the mole, offering a low-downtime option with a reduced risk of scarring, making it an attractive choice for patients seeking cosmetic improvement.
 However, this technique does not remove the deeper base of the mole, and recurrence may occur over time.

-Moles with Worrisome Features (Atypical or Changing Lesions)
+Moles with Worrisome Features

 Some moles may demonstrate clinically concerning features.
 While these lesions are not always cancerous, they require careful assessment and may need to be biopsied based on clinical judgment, dermoscopic evaluation, and personal medical history.